OctopusDeploy/blog/blog/2019-09/istio/istio-destinationrule/index.md

 ## Summary

-[We’ve seen how a VirtualService resource can be used to route traffic](/blog/2019-09/istio/istio-virtualservice/index.md), simulate network failures or delays, and implement networking rules that only require an understanding of a service’s public API such as URL redirection/rewriting, timeouts and retries.
+[We’ve seen how a VirtualService resource can be used to route traffic](/blog/2019-09/istio/istio-virtualservice/index.md), simulate network failures or delays, and implement networking rules that only require an understanding of a service’s public API such as URL redirection/rewriting, timeouts, and retries.

-In this post, we have seen how a DestinationRule resource can be used to implement low level networking options that are closely tied to the implementation of the underlying service including defining subsets, load balancing algorithms, and network connection settings such as timeouts and max connections.
+In this post, we have seen how a DestinationRule resource can be used to implement low-level networking options that are closely tied to the implementation of the underlying service including defining subsets, load balancing algorithms, and network connection settings such as timeouts and max connections.

 In the [next post](/blog/2019-09/istio/istio-serviceentry/index.md), we will look at the [ServiceEntry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) resource and how it is used to expose endpoints outside the Kubernetes cluster.